-1940 It'sSeparate Roomsfor an actress who'd rather sleep with her pet Chihuahua than her playwright husband.
+1940 It's Separate Rooms for an actor who would rather sleep with her pet Chihuahua than her playwright husband.
 Glenda Farrell and Lyle Talbot are the twosome.
-This comedy by Alan Dinehart and Joseph Carole will run 613 performances.
+The comedy by Alan Dinehart and Joseph Carole runs 613 performances.

 2011 Elizabeth Taylor, a movie star who for a half-century was as famous for her personal attractiveness and sensational personal life as she was for her many films, dies at the age of 79.
 Her Broadway appearances included revivals of The Little Foxes and Private Lives.

-2014 Alain Boublil and Claude-Michel Schonberg's Tony Award-winning musical Les Misérables returns to Broadway in a reimagined revival featuring fresh scenic and narrative elements as well as new orchestrations.
+2014 Alain Boublil and Claude-Michel Schönberg's Tony Award-winning musical Les Misérables returns to Broadway in a reimagined revival featuring fresh scenic and narrative elements as well as new orchestrations.
 Opening at the Imperial Theatre, the show's home on Broadway for nearly 13 years and 5,244 performances, the new production stars Ramin Karimloo as Jean Valjean, Will Swenson as Javert, Caissie Levy as Fantine, and Nikki M. James as Eponine.

 2017 Another Boublil and Schönberg musical returns to its original home on Broadway.
 A revival of Miss Saigon opens at the Broadway Theatre, where its original production ran for 4,092 performances.
 The new production, which was first seen in London in 2014, stars Eva Noblezada as Kim, Alistair Brammer as Chris, and Jon Jon Briones as The Engineer.

 Watch highlights from the 2014 Broadway revival of Les Misérables: